liuchengxu/space-vim/README.md

 If you are just starting to use vim, refer to [中文指南](doc/tutorial_cn.md) for some tips.

-If if you have been familiar with vim , refer to the `vimrc` related files directly.
+If you have been a vimer for a while, refer to the `vimrc` related files directly.

 ## Updating to the latest version